atomvm/atomvm.org/_posts/2025-05-15-Elixir-Conf.md

 ---
 layout: post
-title: Unveiling Popcorn at ElixirConf EU 2025 Keynote: New Horizons for Client-Side Elixir
+title: "Unveiling Popcorn at ElixirConf EU 2025 Keynote: New Horizons for Client-Side Elixir"
+author: The AtomVM Team
 excerpt_separator: <!--more-->
 ---
 # 2025/05/15 Unveiling Popcorn at ElixirConf EU 2025 Keynote: New Horizons for Client-Side Elixir